enBloc-org/kindly/README.md

 ### enBloc

 enBloc is a web agency born from the ever growing Founders and Coders alumni community and a creator of open source tools.
-Our ethos is simple: inspire, collaborate, and grow together.
+Our ethos is simple: inspire, collaborate, and grow together 🌱

 ## Contributing

 Kindly is an open source project and we welcome your contributions!
 Please read the following documentation before getting started.
+All docs can be found in [.github](https://github.com/enBloc-org/kindly/tree/dev/.github)
 - [BEFORE YOUR FIRST ISSUE]()
 - [CONTRIBUTING](https://github.com/enBloc-org/kindly/blob/dev/.github/CONTRIBUTING.md)
 - [TESTING](https://github.com/enBloc-org/kindly/blob/dev/.github/TESTING.md)